horizon-connect-eu/go-taf/README.md

 In the given example entry, after 1000 ms, the playback component sends a message from the "application" component to the topic "taf" and uses the file content of "001-init.json" as record value.

+### Parameter: `--no-validation`
+By default, the playback application validates any message of the workload against the corresponding JSON schema file for the message type used.
+When using this flag, the validation will be skipped, allowing the use of invalid messages that do not follow their schema definition.

-### Parameter: -config
+### Parameter: `--config`
 The playback application uses an internal configuration with hardcoded defaults.
-To change the configuration, you can use a JSON file (template located in res/taf.json) and specify the actual file location in the environment variable TAF_CONFIG or via the `-config` attribute.
+To change the configuration, you can use a JSON file (template located in res/taf.json) and specify the actual file location in the environment variable TAF_CONFIG or via the `--config` attribute.

-### Parameter: -target
+### Parameter: `--target`
-The playback application produces all Kafka messages specified in the workload folder.
-If not all messages should be produced, but messages are only sent to certain topics, the `-target` attribute can be used.
-Only messages whose topics are specified in the `-config` attribute are sent.
+The playback application sends by default all Kafka messages that are specified in the workload.
+However, by using the `--target` attribute, the workload can be tailored and filtered for a set of specific targets.
+If on or more targets are set, then only messages to be sent to these targets will be emitted and messages sent by these targets will be omitted.

 ## Updating Message Schema and Auto-Generating Go Structs